Theodore J. van den Broek

-Theodore J. van den Broek (5 November 1783 – 5 November 1851) was a Dutch Dominican missionary to the United States.
-He was known for his capacity for foreign languages, his community building efforts, and extensive work among several American Indian ethnic groups.
-He died in 1851 having spent only 19 years in the United States.
+Theodore J. van den Broek (5 November 1783 – 5 November 1851) was a Dutch Dominican Order missionary to the United States.
+He was known for his capacity for foreign languages, his community building efforts, and extensive work among several American Indian ethnic groups primarily in Wisconsin, amongst whom he was a missionary and physician.
+Though initially he worked alone, in the late 1840s he advertised work opportunities in for his Dutch countrymen in the Dutch Catholic newspaper De Tijd.

+As a result of these advertisements, he is responsible for leading a group of 900 Dutch settlers, primarily Catholics from the vicinity of Uden to the Fox River canal in Wisconsin, where they settled a prosperous Dutch community in the area of Little Chute.
+He died in 1851 having spent 19 years in the United States.

 Life

 The second child of Abraham van den Broek and Elisabeth de Meijne, he was born in Amsterdam, Netherlands in June 1784.
 His paternal grandparents were Abraham van den Broek and Alida Verhaar from Uden, North Brabant, Netherlands.
 He apparently spent time there as a youth.
 His parents were known to be wealthy, he was highly educated and he was fluent in six languages.
 He made his studies in Holland, was ordained in Germany in 1809, and was received into the Dominican Order in 1817.
 In 1819 he was appointed to Alkmaar, where he published "Sermons for all Sundays and Holidays".